-Gamekeeper’s Cottage is in the South Wing of Tallentire Hall, and was built around 1590.
+Gardener’s and Gamekeeper’s cottages are in the South Wing of Tallentire Hall, which was built around 1590.
 The attached tower is believed to be from 1290, with the remainder of the Hall being built in 1863.

 There has been a home on this site since 1086 when the Manor of Tallentire was deeded to Odard son of Lyulph in the aftermath of the Norman Conquest.